Church of Saint Anne, Jerusalem: Design and construction

 Built between 1131 and 1138 to replace a previous Byzantine church, and shortly thereafter enlarged by several meters, the church is an excellent example of Romanesque architecture.
 The three-aisled basilica incorporates cross-vaulted ceilings and pillars, clear clean lines and a somewhat unadorned interior.
 The nave is separated from the lower lateral aisles by arcades of arches.
 The high altar, designed by the French sculptor Philippe Kaeppelin incorporates many different scenes.
 On the front of the altar are depicted the Nativity (left), the Descent from the Cross (center) and the Annunciation (right); on the left-hand end is the teaching of Mary by her mother, on the right-hand end her presentation in the Temple.
 In the south aisle is a flight of steps leading down to the crypt, in a grotto believed by the Crusaders to be Mary's birthplace.
 An altar dedicated to Mary is located there.
 The Byzantine basilica was partly stretched over two water basins, collectively known as the Pools of Bethesda, and built upon a series of piers, one of which still stands today in its entirety.

 In 1862, the French architect Christophe-Edouard Mauss was dispatched by his government to Jerusalem with the special assignment of restoring the time-damaged church.

 Acoustics

 The church's acoustics are particularly suited to Gregorian chant, which makes it a pilgrimage site for soloists and choirs.

 Property

-The church is listed as one of four French government properties in the Holy Land as part of the "Domaine national français".
+The church is listed as one of four French government properties in the Holy Land as part of the French national domain in the Holy Land.
 In line with international law, which treats East Jerusalem as occupied territory, France does not recognize Israeli sovereignty over East Jerusalem, where the Church of Saint Anne is located.
 In 1996, during Jacques Chirac's visit to Jerusalem, the French president refused to enter the church until Israeli soldiers who accompanied him left.
 Similarly in January 2020, French President Emmanuel Macron was involved in an altercation with Israeli security officers at the church.